kothihaaung/movies_react_native_bff_gql/README.md

-# React Native sample project based on TMDB API
+# React Native sample project based on TMDB API with BFF
+This project used Apollo based BFF (backend for front end) gql server to connect with Apollo gql client inside the app.

 This sample project use TMDB API.
 It is required API access token to run the project.
 You can get [it from here](https://developer.themoviedb.org/v4/reference/intro/getting-started).